 Dock gaps, or tiny crevices surrounding bay doors, tend to add up to several feet of risk exposure across multiple positions, opening you up to a series of damaging effects.

 Let’s start with the risk of weather-related employee accidents, product damage and airborne contamination that can seep through.
 If this isn’t enough, how about the untold costs of energy loss per annum, easily somewhere in the thousands, per dock position.
 And to cap things off, there’s the simple fact that dock gaps are common cause of failed inspections, since they’re a tell-tale sign of unsealed perimeters deemed unsafe by regulators.

 When equipment has to be operated manually, there exists the risk of human inefficiency.

 This is the case with the deployment of mechanical dock levelers, when preparing for loading and unloading, and the placing of wheel chocks, to keep trailers stationary.

 Mechanical levelers, for example, require more physical effort and time to operate, even though their sensitive parts, like springs, will fail and need to be repaired more often than hydraulic systems.
-While wheel chocks similarly depend on someone having to move them in and out of position, again, taking more time, without assurance they won’t slip or be misplaced, unlike with automatic vehicle restraints.
+Wheel chocks, similarly, depend on someone having to move them in and out of position; again, taking more time, without assurance they won’t slip or be misplaced, unlike with vehicle restraints that are automatic.

 3. OUTDATED CONTROLS